kubevirt/project-infra/github/ci/prow-deploy/README.md

 Contains the list of resources utilized in the prow deployment.
 Only manifests specified here will be included in the final kustomized rendering.

+- base/manifests/upstream

+Contains an exact copy of the deployment manifests from the upstream Prow repository.
+It can be populated by running the script `./hack/sync-manifests.sh`.

 - base/manifests/test_infra/current

-Contains an exact copy of the prow manifests from the test-infra repository.
+Contains extra deployment manifests from the test-infra repository.

 - base/manifests/local